 - Charging for disposable hot drinks cups and food containers and offering reusable ones and china and crockery as alternatives.

 - Compostable packaging for sandwiches and other food made and/or packed on site.
+We are also looking into on campus composting alternatives as this is not widely offered for waste in Cornwall.

 - Looking at alternatives to plastics in laboratories and work spaces.